MT2Analysis/nanoMT2/README.md

 #### Versions of productions
 We will not version the nanoMT2 code, but please remember to make a commit after launching production and to copy the commit hash below

+Convention for the production label: <year>_<label1>_<label2>, label 1 should be changed anytime the code is different, label 2 is only used in case more than one grid production is launched.

 Production Label: brief description : git commit hash (can be searched)
 ```
 2017_V00_V04: first production for 2017 data:		 a5b8b241a3cedd5fb408675ffb5581ca26f075f3